jina-ai/executors/jinahub/encoders/text/TransformerTorchEncoder/README.md

 # TransformerTorchEncoder

-**TransformerTorchEncoder** wraps the torch-version of transformers from huggingface, encodes data from an array of string in size `B` into an ndarray in size `B x D`
+**TransformerTorchEncoder** wraps the torch-version of transformers from huggingface.
+It encodes text data into dense vectors.

 **TransformerTorchEncoder** receives [`Documents`](https://docs.jina.ai/fundamentals/document/) with `text` attributes.
 The `text` attribute represents the text to be encoded.
 This Executor will encode each `text` into a dense vector and store them in the `embedding` attribute of the `Document`.